tyler24b33/ToDo/README.md

 To Use Using Intelij IDE
 1.) make sure jdk verison 23 is selected
-2.) make sure git plugin is intstalled
-3.) the using git clone the application by adding the url and selct clone 4.) then select main class ToDoApp and then click run button in top right
+2.) go to code button on this repo and copy the https link for cloning 3.) the using git menu in intellaj select clone then paste the url in the url textbox and selct clone 4.) then select main class ToDoApp and then click run button in top right

 TO use using netbeans